tsantor/django-datatables-too/README.md

 - Hide permissions using app and codename (more granular)
 - Hide models from the Django Admin

+## Requirements
+Django 3 or 4
+Python 3

 ## Quickstart

 Install Django Perm Filter::